ObserveRTC/client-monitor-js/README.md

 Reports how the audio actually *sounded*.
 Opus + NetEQ conceal a lot of loss inaudibly, and audio also degrades without dramatic loss — so the **audible** concealment share (silent concealment subtracted) is both more sensitive and more specific than packet loss.
 Judged over a sliding window, since concealment is bursty.

-**Use the result:** show a "poor audio from X" indicator on the affected participant's tile; the `burstiness` field tells you whether to describe it as choppiness (`bursty`) or dropouts (`continuous`).
+**Use the result:** show a "poor audio from X" indicator on the affected participant's tile.
 Server-side, the issue lifecycle gives you exact audible-degradation windows per participant.

 ```javascript
 audioConcealmentDetector: {